Gkao03/Facial_Expression_Synthesis/README.md

 # How to Run
 Follow the steps create a conda environment and [install Pytorch](https://pytorch.org/) with CUDA enabled.
+Also install OpenCV.

 ```bash